dbaarda/librsync-tests/RESULTS.rst

 Making Hashtable faster
 -----------------------

-The profiling clearly shows that hashtable lookups thrashing the L2 cache are the biggest part of delta execution time.
+The `profiling <data/prof_delta_b1024S8_v2.3.0.txt>`_ clearly shows that hashtable lookups thrashing the L2 cache are the biggest part of delta execution time.
 On the low-end atom platform I'm using we have;

 * L1 cache 32K ~1ns    256K entries at 1bit/entry, 8K entries at 32bits/entry.
 * L2 cache 512K 10ns   4M entries at 1bit/entry, 128K entries at 32bits/entry.